geopm/geopm/service/docs/source/overview.rst

     .. code-tab:: c

-        // Query for the number of physical cores in the system
+        // Query the number of physical cores in the system

         #include <stdio.h>
         #include <geopm_topo.h>